lulzzz/PIS2/README.md

 1) <b>com.shahmaliyev.utilsM</b>
   1.1) classes FormatterMatrixM, FormatterNumberM are used to convert text data to matrix/number and vice versa.
   1.2) class GaussianCalculator is used to solve linear equations using classical Gaussian elimination algorithm.
-  1.3) class RandomGenerator is used to generate exponentially and Bernoulli distributed random variables.
+  1.3) class RandomGenerator is used to generate values for exponentially and Bernoulli distributed random variables.
   1.4) class SteadyState is used to calculate Steady State probabilities from balance equations.
   1.5) class MathM contains factorial function to calculate factorial for large integers.
   1.6) class UtilsM contains different practical functions (working with dates, console, formats etc.).